 Inclusions: Included in your lodge package at Hat Creek Ranch is cabin access, use of cabin supplies, and the fishing beats that go with your cabin.

-Non-Inclusions: Not included in your lodge package at Clear Creek Ranch are fishing license, waders, rods/reels, and terminal tackle (flies, tippet, etc.)
+Non-Inclusions: Not included in your lodge package at Hat Creek Ranch are fishing license, waders, rods/reels, and terminal tackle (flies, tippet, etc.)

 Hat Creek Ranch sits on the dry side of the mountain range to the east of Redding.
 It is not unusual to have sunny pleasant days throughout the winter months in this area.
 Hat Creek Ranch is very close to Baum Lake, a very well-known winter fishery.
 The 3 ponds and the fisherman's house will be available all winter at a discounted off-season rate.

 • Cabin & Angling: $155 per day (double occupancy)